Pine Rivers State High School

-Pine Rivers State High School is a government state secondary school in the suburb of Strathpine, Moreton Bay Region, Queensland, Australia.
+Pine Rivers State High School is a government state secondary school in the suburb of Strathpine, City of Moreton Bay, Queensland, Australia.

 First opened in 1964, Pine Rivers High School is a large school.

 Principals

-Pine Rivers State High School has had six principals in its 52-year history.
+Pine Rivers State High School has had eight principals in its 61-year history.
 Graham James Sprott was the longest-reigning principal of Pine Rivers High School - leading the school for 21 years.

-Leaderbody

-In addition to staff leadership, senior students have the opportunity to elect for representation within the school leaderbody.
-These positions bring responsibility and power as those whom hold positions can enact change within the school community.
-Members of the student leadership team are divided into Captains and Student Representative Council Executive.

-2016 Pine Rivers State High School leaderbody

-Captaincy

-Four Year 11 students are announced at the Year 12 Valedictory to transition into leadership roles the following year.
-The role of the school captains is to represent the school at events, ceremonies, and special occasions.
-Within the school community, captains work alongside the Student Representative Council Executive to conduct change within the school.
-The captain position is highly sought after due to it being viewed in high esteem.

-Student Representative Council Executive

-The Student Representative Council is the major committee which allows students of Pine Rivers to voice their concerns and opinions on school matters.
-This council is chaired by three senior students who are elected by staff and their peers and announced alongside the captains during the Year 12 Valedictory ceremony.

 Sporting houses

 Prior 2007, Pine Rivers High School was split into four sporting houses: Kulukan, Kuran, Tjingilli and Wandajina.
 Upon enrolment of the school, students were put into these houses - each of which were allocated a colour that the students could choose to wear on sporting occasions, including swimming carnivals and athletics days.

 In 2007, a choice was made to abandon the previous system of houses and split the school cohort into two sporting houses.
 All students (and teachers) with a surname ranging from 'A' to 'L' were assigned to the 'Pine Panthers', whereas 'M' to 'Z' were allocated to the 'Rivers Rhinos'.